South Dakota Quitclaim Deed Form

 A property owner formally transfers title to South Dakota real estate by creating and recording a written, signed deed.1 Owners can choose between several types of deeds recognized by South Dakota law.
 A quitclaim deed without covenants is a type of deed for transferring real estate with no warranty or covenants of title.
 That means the owner signing the deed makes no promises about the validity or status of the property’s title.

-In most states, a deed with no warranty of title is simply called a quitclaim deed.
-South Dakota’s real estate laws, though, imply covenants of title in standard quitclaim deeds.2 To transfer property with no covenants of title, a South Dakota quitclaim deed must expressly disclaim the implied covenants.3 A quitclaim deed without covenants unambiguously declares within the deed that the current owner transfers the property with no covenants or warranty of title.
+In most states, a deed with no warranty of title is called a quitclaim deed.
+However, South Dakota’s real estate laws imply title covenants in standard quitclaim deeds.2 To transfer property with no covenants of title, a South Dakota quitclaim deed must expressly disclaim the implied covenants.3 A quitclaim deed without covenants unambiguously declares within the deed that the current owner transfers the property with no covenants or warranty of title.

 What Is Warranty of Title?